Illinois Asbestos Exposure

 A couple of military facilities with confirmed asbestos at one time in Illinois include:

-- Chanute Air Force Base – Rantoul, Illinois
+• Chanute Air Force Base – Rantoul, Illinois

-- Naval Training Center Barracks – Great Lakes, Illinois
+• Naval Training Center Barracks – Great Lakes, Illinois

-Superfund Sites
+Superfund Sites in Illinois

 There’s also a superfund site in Illinois known for containing asbestos.
-Superfund sites are contaminated areas the Environmental Protection Agency (EPA) finds and classifies.
+Superfund sites are contaminated areas that the Environmental Protection Agency (EPA) finds and classifies.
 They use money from the Superfund (money put in place by the government for toxic sites) to clean the area when the company or responsible party can’t be found.

 One Superfund site in Illinois is the former Johns-Manville site.
 This area had over 3,000,000 cubic yards of wastewater polluted with asbestos and other toxic chemicals.
 There’s a high chance of encountering asbestos fibers in the area around it.
-The area surrounds Lake Michigan and is nearby Illinois Beach State Park.
+The area surrounds Lake Michigan and is near Illinois Beach State Park.

 Laborers working in shipyards, demolition, renovation, construction, mining, pipe-fitting, plumbing, and manufacturing have the highest chance of asbestos contamination.
 Illinois is a very industrial state, meaning several places and occupations are at risk for contamination.
 Illinois’s power plants and oil refineries also used asbestos heavily in several building capacities.